nialldickin/rightmove-commute/readme.md

 # Changelog

 ## [1.1.3]

 - Darkmode is now toggleable using an in-app icon

   ![](https://j.gifs.com/YWo4Yp.gif)

 - You can now specify an arrival time for commutes.
 At present this only affects public transport.

   ![](https://j.gifs.com/k89zjx.gif)

+- Fixed a bug whereby viewing the gallery or map would remove the commute times from the webpage when the user returned to the main page.

 ## [1.1.0]

 - Darkmode for those using night-shift

   ![](https://user-images.githubusercontent.com/36296712/115534767-05217080-a290-11eb-9b48-91ce8da57b14.png)

 ## Getting started